-Partially funded by a Small Grant from the USAID/Food for Peace-funded TOPS Program, Land O’Lakes International Development and the International Livestock Research Institute (ILRI) are co-convening a four-part learning series around livestock and household nutrition beginning in June 2016 and concluding in May 2017.
-The series brings together industry experts from the public and private sectors to share the latest in research and project findings.
-Together, we will tackle a broad set of issues affecting the design, implementation and monitoring of livestock development interventions that positively impact household nutrition.
+Partially funded by a Small Grant from the USAID/Food for Peace-funded TOPS Program, Land O’Lakes International Development and the International Livestock Research Institute (ILRI) co-convened a four-part learning series around livestock and household nutrition from June 2016 to May 2017.
+The series brought together industry experts from the public and private sectors to share the latest in research and project findings.
+Together, we tackled a broad set of issues affecting the design, implementation and monitoring of livestock development interventions intended to improve impact household nutrition.

 Livestock and Livelihoods: Measuring and Promoting Nutrient-Rich Value Chain Commodities

 Sponsors: USAID SPRING, Land O’Lakes International Development, USAID Rwanda Dairy Competitiveness Project II, USAID/TOPS

 Event Summary: This event addressed critical development questions.
 Land O’Lakes shared their lessons-learned in collecting consumption data in the field, as well as the overall role of livestock and animal-sourced foods in impacting household nutrition.
 Links to this presentation can be found on the USAID SPRING events webpages.

 Livestock Markets, Animal Source Foods and Human Nutrition: Considering Program Tensions, Maximizing Impact and Avoiding Harm

 Date: October 17, 2016